 Fabricated or induced illness (FII) is a rare form of child abuse.
-It happens when a parent or carer, usually the child's biological mother, exaggerates or deliberately causes symptoms of illness in the child.
+It happens when a parent or carer exaggerates or deliberately causes symptoms of illness in the child.

-FII is also known as "Munchausen's syndrome by proxy" (not to be confused with Munchausen's syndrome, where a person pretends to be ill or causes illness or injury to themselves).
+FII used to be known as "Munchausen's syndrome by proxy" (not to be confused with Munchausen's syndrome, where a person pretends to be ill or causes illness or injury to themselves).

 Signs of fabricated or induced illness

-Fabricated or induced illness (FII) covers a wide range of symptoms and behaviours involving parents seeking healthcare for a child.
-This ranges from extreme neglect (failing to get medical care) to induced illness.
+Fabricated or induced illness (FII) covers a wide range of symptoms and behaviours involving parents or carers seeking healthcare for a child.
+This ranges from exaggerating or inventing symptoms, to deliberately making the child ill.

-Behaviours in FII include a mother, or other carer, who:
+Behaviours in FII can include a parent or carer who:

 - persuades healthcare professionals that their child is ill when they're healthy

 - exaggerates or lies about their child's symptoms